NBIK14010U Social Behaviour and Communication

 MSc Programme in Biology with a minor subject

-The course covers the main topics in social behaviour and communication, illustrated both by textbook examples and recent findings in the field; Levels of socialisation; Motivation, emotions and mood; Game theory and evolutionarily stable strategies; Communication networks and neighbourhood dynamics; Social cognition; Social aspects of animal welfare; Social and territorial behaviour; Signalling, reception and interpretation of communicative behaviour under constraints; Signals, information and meaning; Mating systems.
+The course covers the main topics in social behaviour and communication for animals, illustrated both by textbook examples and recent findings in the field; Levels of socialisation; Motivation, emotions and mood; Game theory and evolutionarily stable strategies; Communication networks and neighbourhood dynamics; Social cognition; Social aspects of animal welfare; Social and territorial behaviour; Signalling, reception and interpretation of communicative behaviour under constraints; Signals, information and meaning; Mating systems.

-detailed knowledge of behavioural and communicative processes
+knowledge of behavioural and communicative processes fundamental

-fundamental for animal social behaviour and organisation.
+for animal social behaviour and organisation.

 By completing the course the student will know how to: